microsoft/language-server-protocol/_specifications/lsp/3.17/specification.md

 fullTitle: Language Server Protocol Specification - 3.17
 index: 2
 redirect_from:
-  - /specification
+  - specification
-  - /specification/
+  - specification/
-  - /specifications/specification-current
+  - specifications/specification-current
-  - /specifications/specification-current/
+  - specifications/specification-current/
 ---

 This document describes the 3.17.x version of the language server protocol.
 An implementation for node of the 3.17.x version of the protocol can be found [here](https://github.com/Microsoft/vscode-languageserver-node).